 When to Drink Chateau de Fargues, Anticipated Maturity, Decanting Time

-Of course the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
-With Chateau de Fargues and frankly, all Sauternes, temperature is more important than decanting.
+Of course, the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
+With Chateau de Fargues and frankly, all Sauternes, the temperature is more important than decanting.

 Serving Chateau de Fargues with Wine and Food Pairings

 Chateau de Fargues is best served at 14 degrees Celsius, 57 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 The wine will naturally warm in the glass, while it develops more aromatic complexities and fleshes out.